DrunkPlato21/metronome/README.md

 # Features

-- visual feedback of bpm
+- visual feedback of beat
+- volume control
 - use spacebar to start/stop metronome
 - 3 methods of adjusting bpm
     - slider